microsoft/aitour-copilot-security-practices/README.md

 ## Session Desciption

 In this workshop you will learn about Data, Security, and compliance practices for Copilot for Microsoft 365.
-We will talk through how Sharepoint, Copilot, and Purivew interact.
+We will talk through how SharePoint, Copilot, and Purview interact.
 We will walk through the Core tasks that should be completed, and we will talk through the AI Hub and how it can help to simplify some of this process.

 ## Learning Outcomes
 Understand what controls are availble via Sharepoint and how to enable them.\